The particular Hebrews

 Rv 22.2

 What can I tell you?
 Hebrews and Christians—and apparently God too—really like the number.
-So it’s all over the bible, and in order to conform to it, the 13 tribes of Israel have been rejiggered into 12.
+Hence the 13 tribes of Israel have been rejiggered into 12.
+But yeah, there are really 13.